 Brette's Answer: A person who is legally separated is still legally married.
 You cannot marry until he is divorced.

-Jenn's Question: If a married couple has been separated for 7 years and they both live separate lives (but not legally separated) can they marry other partners without going through legal separation?
+Jenn's Question: If a married couple has been separated for 7 years and they both live separate lives (but not legally separated) can they marry other partners without going through a divorce?

 Brette's Answer: No. A legal marriage must be ended by a court.